Port Vila: Municipality

-Malapoa-Tagabe and South are allotted three representatives each to the council while Anabrou-Melcofe-Tassiriki and Centre have four.
+Malapoa-Tagabe and South are allotted three representatives each to the council, while Anabrou-Melcofe-Tassiriki and Centre have four.

-The municipality handles primary education, primary health care, regional planning, road maintenance and construction, trash collection, cemeteries, parks and open spaces and the promotion of tourism.
+The municipality handles primary education, primary health care, regional planning, road maintenance and construction, trash collection, cemeteries, parks and open spaces, and tourism promotion.

-There are also informal settlements such as Blacksands which are effectively suburbs of Vila but are outside the municipality.
-Living conditions in some of these neighbourhoods are very poor, and lack of service provision and insecure land tenure are major problems.
+There are also informal settlements such as Blacksands, which are effectively Vila suburbs but outside the municipality.
+Living conditions in some of these neighbourhoods are deplorable.
+Lack of service provision and insecure land tenure are major problems.
 Blacksands was squatted in the 1960s.

 The most recent municipal council election was held in 2022.